technoidentity/devfractal/CONTRIBUTING.md

 Your commit messages should be descriptive as well.
 DO NOT include feat/fix in commit messages.
 DO NOT mention issue numbers in commit messages.
-You could mention both in commit description.
+You could mention both in the commit description.
 Follow the advice from [tpope's note on commit messages](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).

 ## Common commands